Tim-Brooks/Precipice/README.md

-# Beehive
+# Precipice

-Beehive is a library to manage access to application services.
+Precipice is a library to manage access to services.
 Services are essentially targets of actions that can fail.
-Beehive provides a group of tools that can be composed together depending on your Service's needs: metrics, circuit breakers, in process load balancers, patterns, and more.
+Precipice provides a group of tools that can be composed together depending on your Service's needs: metrics, circuit breakers, in process load balancers, patterns, and more.

 Actions can be submitted in either a synchronous or asynchronous manner.
-Beehive was designed with both performance and concurrency in mind.
+Precipice was designed with both performance and concurrency in mind.

 ## Version